arpan-mandal/Online-24x7/README.md

 Go to [UptimeRobot](https://uptimerobot.com).

-<br> Copy the url that is shown above the white box on replit.
+<br> Copy the url that is shown above the console on replit.

 <br> Click Create Monitor in UptimeRobot and select HTTP, Give a cool name, and paste the link.